Lab 2 : ROS Nodes, Topics, Services, Parameters, Actions

 Understanding Recording and Playback

-1. Restart ros2 run turtlesim turtlesim_node and ros2 run turtlesim turtle_teleop_key open and close all the other terminal.
+1. Restart roscore, rosrun turtlesim turtlesim_node and ro run turtlesim turtle_teleop_key open and close all the other terminal.

-2. Let’s also make a new directory to store our saved recordings, just as good practice:
+2. Let’s also make a new directory to store our saved recordings, just as good practice.
+Open a new terminal and run:

 You will see the following messages in the terminal (the date and time will be different):

-4. Now ros2 bag is recording the data published on the /turtle1/cmd_vel topic.
+4. Now rosbag is recording the data published on the /turtle1/cmd_vel topic.
 Return to the teleop terminal and move the turtle around again.
 The movements don’t matter, but try to make a recognizable pattern to see when you replay the data later.

 Figure 2.17 Turtlesim Recording